 Research contents (Research key words)

 The focus of my research has always been on chemical entities that are pharmaceutically important.
-My PhD research involved selective synthetic modification of the clinically important antibiotic aminoglycosides, neomycin B, paromomycin and tobramycin, for improved efficacy in the treatment of tuberculosis.
-My research interest had subsequently shifted from small molecule structural modifications towards macromolecular delivery system.
-Currently I have been working with polymeric-micelle based drug delivery system with an aim to treat intractable cancers, mainly Glioblastoma.
-We have recently confirmed that surface modification of epirubicin-loaded polymeric-micelle with cRGD enhances their therapeutic efficacy against GBM through a cRGD-integrin mediated transcytosis pathway.
-I am also working towards developing other novel pathologic-stimuli-sensitive nanomedicine, featuring sequential and coherent tumor targeting mechanism that would provide better tumor penetration, uniform drug distribution and superior treatment outcome.
+My PhD research involved selective synthetic modification of the clinically important antibiotic aminoglycosides, neomycin B, paromomycin, and tobramycin, for improved efficacy in the treatment of tuberculosis.
+My research interest had subsequently shifted from small molecule structural modifications to the macromolecular delivery system.
+Currently, I have been working with a polymeric-micelle based drug delivery system intending to treat intractable cancers, mainly Glioblastoma.
+We have recently confirmed that surface modification of epirubicin-loaded polymeric-micelle with cRGD enhances their therapeutic efficacy against GBM through a cRGD-integrin-mediated transcytosis pathway.
+I am also working towards developing other types of novel pathologic-stimuli-sensitive nanomedicine, featuring sequential and coherent tumor-targeting mechanisms that would provide better tumor penetration, uniform drug distribution, and superior treatment outcome.

 Glioblastoma, Stimuli-Sensitive NanoMedicine, Polymer micelle, Targeted Therapy, Drug Delivery System, Organic Chemistry.

 - Senior Research Scientist, Innovation Center of NanoMedicine (iCONM) (2015- current)

 Graduate School of Engineering, The University of Tokyo, (2013-2015)

 - Postdoctoral Researcher, JSPS, Department of Materials Engineering, Graduate School of Engineering, The University of Tokyo, (2011-2012)

 - Research Chemist, Research Directions Pty.
 Ltd. Brisbane, Australia (2007)